World's Largest Ball of Stamps

 Why did they do it?
 Mary Huard, a Visitors Center manager, speculated that "It must have been an exceptionally cold winter."
 Mary also volunteered that the Ball was originally thought to have been started around a pencil stub, but is now believed to have been wrapped around the core of a golf ball.

 By July 1955 the Ball had just about reached its current size, and it was featured in the syndicated newspaper column of Ripley's Believe It Or Not.

 "The next day," according to a sign next to the Ball, "crowds of people came to view the unique artifact, some traveling over one hundred miles."
-Work on the Stamp Ball essentially ceased at that point, and it has remained as it was, still the World's Largest Ball of Stamps after over a half-century.
+Work on the Stamp Ball essentially ceased at that point, and it has remained as it was, still the World's Largest Ball of Stamps after almost 60 years.